jcreaner92/DatabricksAutomation/README.md

 ---
 ---

+## Create Github Personal Access Token

+- Create Personal Access Token and save it as **GITHUB_PAT_TOKEN" in Github Secrets.

+--
+--

 ## Final Snapshot of Github Secrets

 Secrets in Github should look exactly like below.
 The secrets are case sensitive, therefore be very cautious when creating.